-- a) In our opinion and according to the information and explanations given to us, the Company has not raised any money by way of an initial public offer or further public offer (including debt instruments) during the year.
-Accordingly, clause(x)(a) of the Order is not applicable. - b) In our opinion and according to the information and explanations given to us, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially, or optionally convertible) during the year.
-Accordingly, paragraph 3 (x) (b) of the Order is not applicable.
+a) According to the information and explanations given to us and based on our examination of books of accounts, the company has not raised any moneys by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the order is not applicable.

+b) According to the information and explanations given to us and based on our examination of books of accounts, the company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) during the year and hence reporting under clauses 3(x)(b) of the order is not applicable.